18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 With proximity to the stunning Andes mountain range, it’s the perfect foodie vacation to combine adventure with outstanding food.

-A perfect destination for foodies and wine lovers, Mendoza boasts over 1500 wineries spread out within three Mendoza regions.
+A perfect destination for foodies and wine lovers, Mendoza boasts over 1500 wineries spread out within Mendoza regions.

 Pair your wines with a delicious multi-course gourmet lunch in this all day Mendoza wine tasting experience with lunch.

-When you’re not visiting vineyards, enjoy Argentine local specialties like empanadas, grilled meats, and the iconic dulce le leche alfajor cookies.
+When not visiting vineyards, enjoy Argentine local specialties like empanadas, grilled meats, and the iconic dulce le leche alfajor cookies.

 Maipú Wine -Tasting Tour from Mendoza Including Trapiche Winery